msloth/lgtv.js/README.md

 * timeout - request timeout in milliseconds, default: 15000
 * reconnect - reconnect interval in milliseconds, default: 5000
 * keyFile - path for key storage.
 Will be suffixed with hostname/ip of TV. default: "./lgtv-"
+* saveKey - you can override this with your own function for saving the key
+* clientKey - you have to supply the key here if you're using a custom saveKey method

 ### methods